 So why am I going to talk about this?
 I think its fun.

-I was recently sent an article by someone who found it on the Body Ecology Diet website - "4 Surprising Reasons to Ditch Kombucha" which, in itself, is a good way to get peoples tail feathers ruffled and their lizard frill-necks expanding.
+I was recently sent an article by someone who found it on the Body Ecology Diet website - "4 Surprising Reasons to Ditch Kombucha" which, in itself, is a good way to get peoples tail feathers ruffled.

 And again I repeat, there are articles to argue everything in existence online these days.
-Although in fact, I have to admit this is actually only the 2nd article I've ever seen to really come down specifically on the 'buch.
+Although in fact, I have to admit this is actually only one of a few articles I've seen to really come down specifically on the 'buch.

-Most articles about kombucha are either a little bit too audacious, or they are dripping with the "cure-all" vibe, which I stay away from with much distance.
+Most articles about kombucha are either a little bit too audacious or they are dripping with the "cure-all" vibe, which I strongly advise avoiding.

-So the Body Ecology website states some reasons why they don't want people to invest in kombucha (however, their D.I.Y. fermented foods course is readily available for purchase!)
+So this website states reasons why they don't want people to invest in kombucha (however, their D.I.Y. fermented foods course is readily available for purchase!)
 Now I am a pretty sarcastic person myself, but one can often only handle so much irony in one day.

 A few of things they stated that were concerning, from a Registered Holistic Nutritionists' point of view.